catchorg/Catch2/docs/test-fixtures.md

     REQUIRE(Template_Fixture_2<TestType>{}.m_a.size() >= 2);
 }
 ```

+## Template fixtures with types specified in template type lists

 Catch2 also provides `TEMPLATE_LIST_TEST_CASE_METHOD` to support template fixtures with types specified in
 template type lists like `std::tuple`, `boost::mpl::list` or `boost::mp11::mp_list`.
 This test case works the same as `TEMPLATE_TEST_CASE_METHOD`,